The Nineteenth International Conference on the Inclusive Museum is pleased to announce the Conference Tour.

 Duration: Approximately 2.5–3 hours

-Booking: The registration button will be activated soon.
-Please note, only reservations that have been paid in full will be considered confirmed.
+Booking: Reservations can be made by clicking the button below.
+Please note that only reservations paid in full will be considered confirmed.
 Simply requesting a reservation will not guarantee a place at the tour.

 Join other delegates for a pre-conference welcome reception and training session.